-A 12 year old boy goes missing in 1978, only to reappear once more in 1986.
-In the eight years that have passed, David hasn't aged.
-It is no coincidence that at the time David 'comes back', a flying saucer is found, entangled in electricity cables.Written by
+A 12-year-old boy goes missing in 1978, only to reappear once more in 1986.
+In the eight years that have passed, he hasn't aged.
+It is no coincidence that at the time he "comes back", a flying saucer is found, entangled in power lines.Written by

 29 of 34 people found this review helpful.

 Was this review helpful to you?